Edward-Zn/simple-mvc/README.md

     PRIMARY KEY (id)
 );

-MySQL configuration are in config.php file
+MySQL configurations are in config.php file